tilemill-project/tilemill/_posts/docs/manual/0202-05-01-exporting.md

 title: Exporting
 permalink: /docs/manual/exporting
 ---
 Once you've finished a map design, you can export your map for use in other applications.
 You can export the entire world or choose a smaller region by setting the bounding box.
-TileMill can export MBTiles, PNG and PDF and each format has different advantages.
+TileMill can export a variety of formats and each has different advantages.

 ## MBTiles